-Inheritance Tax (IHT) is a tax on the estate of someone who has died.
-Understanding the thresholds, rates, and planning opportunities can help you minimise the tax burden on your loved ones.
-The rules can be detailed, and the impact of IHT depends on your personal circumstances and how your estate is structured.
+Inheritance Tax (IHT) is a tax on the estate of someone who has died, and it can have a significant impact on what you leave behind.
+Understanding the thresholds, rates, and planning opportunities is essential if you want to minimise the tax burden on your loved ones.
+The rules are detailed, and the effect of IHT depends on your personal circumstances and how your estate is structured.

 Current IHT Thresholds and Rates

-Everyone benefits from a nil-rate band, meaning the first £325,000 of your estate is not taxed.
-This threshold has stayed the same for several years.
+Every individual benefits from a nil-rate band, which means the first £325,000 of your estate is not subject to IHT.
+This threshold has remained unchanged for several years, and there is no indication of an imminent increase.
 If you leave your main home to your children or grandchildren, you may also benefit from the residence nil-rate band, which can add up to £175,000 to your tax-free allowance.
-However, this extra allowance is reduced for estates worth more than £2 million, and not every estate will qualify for the full amount.
+However, this additional allowance is reduced for estates worth more than £2 million, and not every estate will qualify for the full amount.

 Anything above these thresholds is usually taxed at 40%.
-If you leave at least 10% of your net estate to charity, the rate may be reduced to 36%.
-The residence nil-rate band is only available in certain circumstances and is subject to tapering for larger estates.
+If you leave at least 10% of your net estate to charity, the rate on the remainder may be reduced to 36%.
+The residence nil-rate band is only available in certain circumstances and is subject to tapering for larger estates, so it’s important to check whether your estate qualifies.

 Transferable Allowances